mmdrozd/Methods/Assignments/08-10_Compile-BufferStockTheory-Paper/Compile-BufferStockTheory-Paper.md

       * For example, the script strips out directories labeled `Private`
       * Like the one that contains the submission letter to a journal

 # Test

+All the steps above should be accomplished by the `Compile-BufferStockTheory-Paper.sh` script

-To test whether the setup is working:
+After the script has finished, you should test whether the setup is working:

 1. Install the `econ-ark` toolkit:
    `sudo conda install -c conda-forge econ-ark`